Skip to main content

 Indiana Members Credit Union, C/O Member Services, P.O.
 Box 47769, Indianapolis, Indiana 46247

-The claim process begins with a phone call to 1-800-556-9268.
-Have the account holder's full name, account numbers, and a certified death certificate available when making initial contact.
+The first step is contacting IMCU at 1-800-556-9268 with the account holder's full name, account numbers, and a certified death certificate in hand.

 Death claim process